MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/create-app-package-with-makeappx-tool.md

 > If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to create your app package.
 For more information, see [Package a UWP app with Visual Studio](https://msdn.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).

 Note that **MakeAppx.exe** does not create an .appxupload file.
 The .appxupload file is created as part of the Visual Studio packaging process and contains two other files: .msix or .appx and .appxsym.
 The .appxsym file is a compressed .pdb file containing public symbols of your app used for [crash analytics](https://blogs.windows.com/buildingapps/2015/07/13/crash-analysis-in-the-unified-dev-center/) in the Windows Dev Center.
 A regular .appx file can be submitted as well, but there will be no crash analytic or debugging information available.
 For more information on submitting packages to the store, see [Upload app packages](https://msdn.microsoft.com/windows/uwp/publish/upload-app-packages).

+> [!NOTE]
+> This page has been updated to include support for the creation of .msix packages, pre-released in the [Windows 10 Insider Preview Build 17682](https://blogs.windows.com/windowsexperience/2018/05/31/announcing-windows-10-insider-preview-build-17682/#UPs6rko5Z56SJsQ6.97).
+Updates to this tool do not affect .appx package usage.
+You can continue using this tool with .appx packages as you have before, or use the tool with pre-release support for .msix packages as described below.

 To manually create an .appxupload file:
 - Place the .msix and the .appxsym in a folder